StatPhysBio/Working_memory/README.md

 using IJulia
 notebook()
 ```
 in your Julia terminal to launch the IJulia notebook in your browser.
-Navigate to the directory of the notebook folder ```bash  Working_memory/Notebooks_Hopfield_vs_Compartments ```.
+Navigate to the directory of the notebook folder ```   Working_memory/Notebooks_Hopfield_vs_Compartments ```.
 Then select one of the notebooks to reproduce the figures of the manuscript.
 In order to reduce the computation time, the default simulation parameters are set to fewer repetitions and a smaller resolution compared to the manuscript, but the results capture the reported behavior.
-Further, data for the parameters set in the notebooks is already stored in ```bash  Working_memory/Data ```.
+Further, data for the parameters set in the notebooks is already stored in ```   Working_memory/Data ```.
 The system will load this data and perform the analysis and produce the corresponding figures.
 To produce your own data either remove the corresponding data files or change the simulation parameters.
 To get comparable results set the parameters to the values given in the manuscript.
 Note: As most of the simulations are stochastic you generally do not expect precisely equivalent plots.